ByLiZhao/cpp_watchlist/README.md

 1. [Boost CRC](https://github.com/boostorg/crc), compute CRC value of bytes.
 2. [Guidelines Support Library](https://github.com/Microsoft/GSL), functions and types that are suggested for use by [the C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) maintained by the Standard C++ Foundation.
+3. [Strict Variant](https://github.com/garbageslam/strict-variant), throwing move constructor causses problems, so, why not ban it in varaint.